 Is the City committing to something the City can’t get out of?

-How much money are taxpayers footing for this process?
+How much money are taxpayers footing for the exploration of this process?

 How do taxpayers support the airport now?